nishitgoyal17/StyleTransferUsingGan/README.md

 To build a Generative adversarial model(modified U-Net) which can generate artificial MRI images of different contrast levels from existing MRI scans.

 ## Data understanding:

-The data used here (`MRI+T1_T2+Dataset.RAR`) containing both T1 and T2 MRI images in RGB format of base size (217 x 181).
-Given images should be preprocessed for further analysis.
+The dataset used for this task (`MRI+T1_T2+Dataset.RAR`) contains T1 and T2 MRI images in RGB format with a base size of 217 x 181 pixels.
+To ensure reliable results, the images need to be preprocessed before further analysis.

-The T1 and T2 MRI Images included in the dataset are not related in any way since we have an unpaired dataset here.
-Hence we would be using cycleGAN in this problem
+Since the T1 and T2 images in the dataset are unpaired (i.e., they don’t correspond to the same anatomical regions or patients), we will employ a CycleGAN model.
+CycleGAN is well-suited for this type of problem as it allows for image-to-image translation even without paired datasets.

+The model will learn to generate T2-weighted images from T1-weighted images and vice-versa, enhancing the dataset’s diagnostic potential by creating synthetic contrast variations from the given scans.

 ## Project Description:
-- Misdiagnosis in medical field is a very serious issue having adverse implications on the patient.
-With skilled radiologists overwhelmed by volume of work, there is critical need for Artifical Intelligence to assist them in taking the right decisions.
+-Misdiagnosis in healthcare is a significant concern with serious consequences for patients.
+As radiologists face increasing workloads, there is an urgent need for Artificial Intelligence to support them in making accurate and timely decisions.

 - Magnetic Resonance Imaging (MRI) is a key imaging technology which offers superb soft tissue contrast with different contrast mechanisms such as T1 weighted and T2 weighted.
 A radiologist often needs multi contrast images to arrive at the right decision but is often cost prohibitive.

-- But to have access to different imaging is difficult and expensive.
-With the help of deep learning, we can use style transfer to generate artificial MRI images of different contrast levels from existing MRI scans.
-This will help to provide a better diagnosis with the help of an additional image.
+- Magnetic Resonance Imaging (MRI) is a vital medical imaging technique that provides excellent soft tissue contrast through various mechanisms, such as T1-weighted and T2-weighted scans.
+However, radiologists often require multiple contrast images for accurate diagnosis, which can be challenging and expensive to obtain.

-- Using CycleGAN to translate the style of one MRI image to another, which will help in a better understanding of the scanned image.
-Using GANs you will create T2 weighted images from T1 weighted MRI image and vice-versa.
+- CycleGAN can be utilized to translate the style of one MRI image into another, enhancing the interpretation of scanned images.
+This approach allows the generation of T2-weighted images from T1-weighted scans and vice versa, providing additional perspectives for more accurate diagnosis.

 ## Project Pipeline:
 In this notebook, we will create T2 weighted images from T1 weighted MRI image and vice-versa.